kusekb/COVID-19/README.md

 **For those who prefer Jupyter notebooks, I have included one for convenience.**

-This project is a python script (that updates daily) that will allow Mac/Linux users to run it in Terminal and view the current stats of coronavirus cases/deaths in any country, or worldwide.
+This project is a python script that will allow Mac/Linux users to run it in Terminal and view the current stats of coronavirus cases/deaths in any country, or worldwide.
 This task can also be automated in crontab.

 The dataset is updated daily at 10:00 AM, and can be manually downloaded here: https://covid.ourworldindata.org/data/ecdc/full_data.csv